girliemac/girliemac.github.io/_posts/2014-02-14-vibration.md

 So I quickly put things up together to see how it works in a real life scenario.
 I used my old HTML5 form validation demo I wrote for Nokia Code Blog (Bummer, it has been deleted while cleaning up the Nokia assets for Microsoft's partial aquisition.
 But I have the copy on [my blog][5] in 2012!)

-Here is the demo in action.
-Turn the volume up so you can hear my phone buzzes:
+Here is the demo in action. **Turn the volume all way up** so you can hear my phone buzzes:

 <iframe src="//player.vimeo.com/video/86735842" width="500" height="280" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>